My most asked question is…

 How are you doing on this fine hopefully sunny day?

-I know, for me, it’s easy to say that planning is soo simple and expect others to be able to do it with no problem.
+I know, it’s easy for me to say that planning is soo simple and expect others to be able to do it with no problem.
 But I have come to see that this is so not true.
-I can’t expect people to be able to follow a routine or even get to places on time.
-If this has never really been your priority or if this wasn’t a norm in your family, then how could you know how it’s done?
+I can’t expect people to be able to follow a routine or even get to places on time from the get-go.
+If this, has never really been your priority or if this wasn’t a norm in your family, then how could you know how it’s done?

 So, to help you a little I’m going to give you 5 easy to follow steps to planning.
 These are the steps….